plewis/plewis.github.io/phylogenetics/lab-rprobdist.md

 Note that breaks represents a suggestion only.
 R will often be passive-aggressive and not give you exactly as many bars as you want.

-Create a histogram with approximately 40 bars from 10000 deviates from a Gamma(shape=0.5, scale=2) distribution.
+Create a histogram with approximately 40 bars from 10000 variates from a Gamma(shape=0.5, scale=2) distribution.

 > :thinking: Compute the sample mean of the values you generated from a Gamma(0.5, 2) distribution, does it appear that the mean is correct?